xavibenjamin/brightlycolored.org/_posts/2016-09-07-burnout-that-word-doesnt-mean-what-you-think-it-means.markdown

 ---
-layout: post
-title: "Burnout.
-That Word Doesn’t Mean What You Think it Means"
+title: Burnout.
+That Word Doesn’t Mean What You Think it Means

-custom_type: post
+date: 2016-09-07 11:06:00 -05:00
 tags:
 - personal
 - work and life
-date: 2016-09-07 11:06
+layout: post
+custom_type: post
 subtitle: Let’s clarify what’s actually being said.
 ---

 I saw [this tweet thread](https://twitter.com/sarahmei/status/771093162676727808), and it really inspired some thoughts in me.
 Here were the parts [Sarah Mei](http://www.sarahmei.com/blog/) said that really resonated with me:

 > As an industry we've been talking quite a bit about how to avoid burnout & how to come back from it.
 But we're using the wrong word.